 This method gives you total control!
-No matter which report Type you’re using (Daily, Monthly, Annual or Provider) , if you’re using “Other Options” you can set your own date range.
+No matter which report type you’re using (Daily, Monthly, Annual, or Provider), if you’re using “Other Options” you can set your own date range.

 Make your selections:

-Report Type (Daily, Monthly, Annual or Provider)
+Report Type (Daily, Monthly, Annual, or Provider)

-Providers (which providers you want to include)
+Providers (which providers to include)

-Date range for the report
+The date range for the report

 How to show insurance writeoffs (if you want your writeoffs to show and “count against” your production on the procedure date, select procedure date)